Dreaming of Doughnuts

 (Eating Disorders: From Illness to Recovery)

-NHS England statistics show an increasing number of young people being admitted to hospital for an eating disorder.
+NHS England statistics show an increasing number of young people being admitted to hospital for eating disorders.
 While statistics tell one side of the story hearing from someone with lived experience really brings it home to others the impact that eating disorders can have on the individual.

 From the age of 14 Penny suffered with an eating disorder which saw her severely restricting her food intake, obsessing about her body size and shape, and over exercising.
 The illness escalated on going to university as Penny employed increasingly more severe methods of controlling her low weight, and the visible signs of anorexia became impossible to hide.

-Following a complete breakdown in her physical and mental health, estrangement from family and friends, job loss and near homelessness, Penny entered rehab for anorexia and bulimia in 2007.
-After treatment she began prioritising her own recovery.
-Since then she has been free from her eating disorder which has afforded her the opportunity to rebuild her life unencumbered by food, weight, exercise and body obsession.
+Following a breakdown in her physical and mental health, estrangement from family and friends and job loss, Penny entered rehab for eating disorders in 2007.
+After treatment she began prioritising her own recovery and since then she has been free from her eating disorder which has afforded her the opportunity to build a life unencumbered by food, weight, exercise and body obsession.